AnnaVyvert/nth-degree-polynomial-equation/README.md

 # nth-degree-polynomial-equation
-Search for a numerical solution of a nth degree polynomial given on the interval.
+Search for a numerical solution of a nth degree polynomial equation given on the interval.

 With сombined method of chords and tangents.